 - Succulent Vegan Shawarma - incredible, packed with protein and tons of flavor!

 - Sweet and Spicy Tahini Sauce - the best tahini sauce recipe on everything!

-- Vegan Sushi Bowl - spectacular sushi bowl ideas plus lots of dipping sauces!
+- Vegan Sushi Bowl - spectacular sushi bowl ideas plus lots of sushi dipping sauces!

-- Chopped Chick'n Salad Bowl - chopped salad with juicy plant-based chicken tenders and an irresistible creamy, spicy Tex Mex salad dressing.
+- Mexican Style Chopped Salad - chopped salad with juicy plant-based chicken tenders and an irresistible creamy, spicy Tex Mex salad dressing.

-- Tofu Taco Meat Bowl - easy, delicious, go-to family favorite.
+- Vegan Taco Bowl - easy, delicious, go-to family favorite.